Inflectra/spira-documentation/docs/Spira-Administration-Guide/Product-General-Settings.md

 ## Baselines
+NOTE: read about how baselining works and how to get started with it [here](../Spira-User-Manual/Release-Management.md/#baselining)

 This page displays a list of all baselines in the product.
 You can only access this page in products where baselining has been turned on.

 ![product baseline list page](img/product_baseline_list.png)